-Prior to construction of any facility classified as an industrial facility, the contractor would comply with existing water quality regulations.
+Prior to Construction of any facility classified as an industrial facility, the Contractor shall comply with existing water quality regulations.
 The stormwater general permit requires preparation of a SWPPP and a monitoring plan for industrial facilities that discharge stormwater from the site, including vehicle maintenance facilities associated with transportation operations.
 The permit includes performance standards for pollution control.

-Station Planning, Land Use, and Development
+Land Use and Development

-LU-IAMF#1: HSR Station Area Development: General Principles and Guidelines
+LU-IAMF#1: Station Area Planning and Local Agency Coordination